Skip to Content

 Bathroom Renovation

 As a potential buyer, there is nothing more disgusting than an old and dingy bathroom.
-NAR's and Remodeling's data suggests that bathroom renovations will generally yield anywhere from a 54.7% to a 57% return on investment.
-But, again, like kitchens, going upscale seems to yield a lower return, so if your main goal is to renovate with the goal of putting your home on the market, a midrange upgrade is likely your best bet.
+NAR's and Remodeling's data suggests that bathroom renovations will generally yield anywhere from a 37% to a 71% return on investment nationally, and between 31.3% and 54.4% in New York City.
+But, again, like kitchens, going upscale seems to yield a lower return, so if your main goal is to renovate to list your home on the market, a midrange upgrade is likely your best bet.

 The Brevoort, 11 Fifth Avenue, #V8 (Elliman)